 For some workers’ compensation nurse case managers, their main function is to ensure that the injured worker gets the required medical treatment they need to prevent the injury or sickness from becoming worse.
 They also help to educate the employee about medical treatments and what the employers role is in helping the employee recover so the worker can return to their job.
 Unfortunately, due to the fact that many workers’ compensation nurse case managers work for the insurance company or the self-insured employer, the nurse case manager may feel obligated to get the worker back on the job as quickly as possible before it is medically recommended by the worker’s doctor.

 This situation can cause the worker to sustain addition injuries or lead to the employee being back at work before it is time.
 By returning to work too early, the employee can receive lower workers’ compensation benefits toward their medical treatments in an effort to save the employer and the insurance company money.

 Another issue that many workers experience when having a workers’ compensation nurse case manager assigned to their claim is that the nurse case manager will direct the employee to work with certain doctors for their medical treatment.
 The nurse case manager may change the employee’s medical appointments to suit their schedule, or they may fail to address medical concerns or recommendations brought up by the doctor in an effort to get the employee back to work.

-Lastly, a workers’ compensation nurse case manager may be aggressive in wanting to attend doctor’s visits and in wanting to be in the room during the medical examination.
+Lastly, a New York workers’ compensation nurse case manager may be aggressive in wanting to attend doctor’s visits and in wanting to be in the room during the medical examination.
 They may try to influence the doctor’s treatments toward the injured worker and limit treatments to lower compensation costs.